tihsle/to-do-service-sp25/docs/before-you-start-a-tutorial.md

         ...
     ```

-If you don't see the list of users, or receive an error in any step
+You should see the list of users.
-of the procedure, investigate and correct the error before continuing.
+If you receive an error in any step of the procedure, investigate, and correct the error before continuing.
 Some common situations that cause errors include:

 1. You mistyped a command.